 You are not alone.
 Agencies in Lambeth have a duty to work with you and your child to help keep them safe.

 What the words mean

 Professionals Might Say...

 Grooming

 Grooming is when someone builds trust and emotional connection with a child or young person so they can manipulate, exploit and abuse them

 Consent

 Consent means to say yes.
 So, the 'age of consent' is when the law says you're able to make the decision to say 'yes' to sexual activity/acts.
 In the UK, the age of consent is 16.

 Child Criminal Exploitation

 Criminal exploitation is child abuse where children and young people are manipulated and coerced into committing crimes.

 Child Sexual Exploitation

 When a child is manipulated and coerced into performing sexual activities.
 They may trust their abuser and not understand that they're being abused.

 Child Trafficking

 The movement of children from one place to another to exploit them.
 This is a form of modern slavery.
-This could include things like county lines.

 County Lines

 Organised criminal groups use phone lines to move and supply drugs, usually from cities into smaller towns.
 They exploit vulnerable people to distribute the drugs, often referred to as 'drug running'.

 National Referral Mechanism

 The NRM is a framework for identifying and referring potential victims of modern slavery and ensuring they receive the appropriate support.

 Extra-familial Harm

 This is harm that occurs to children outside of their family system, often during the adolescent years because at this age their social networks widen.

 Cuckooing

-Cuckooing is when drug gangs take over the home of a vulnerable person through coercion, violence or intimidation, using it as their base for selling/manufacturing drugs
+Cuckooing is when drug gangs take over the home of a vulnerable person through coercion, violence or intimidation, using it as their base for selling/manufacturing drugs.

 Contextual Safeguarding

-This is an approach to understanding, and responding to, young people's experiences of significant harm beyond their families.
+This is an approach to keeping children and young people safe outside of the home.

 Young People Might Say...